 We hope you enjoy your visit.
 For your safety, and to help protect this unique resource, we ask that you please comply with the following regulations:

 The following are prohibited:

 Note: Please check locally at property for posted advisories and regulations.

-In 1902, Dr. Arthur Tracey Cabot hired architect Charles Platt to design a country house, landscaped grounds, and a complex of farm and estate buildings.
+In 1902, Dr. Arthur Tracy Cabot hired architect Charles Platt to design a country house, landscaped grounds, and a complex of farm and estate buildings.
 In 1945, Cabot’s niece, Eleanor Cabot Bradley, acquired the property.
 She and her husband Ralph Bradley made minor modifications to the buildings and restored the overgrown fields.

 A great venue for a lovely walk or tour.
 The estate is also a great venue for a small wedding or event.

 Stroll meandering pathways and cross artisan-built stone bridges at this family-f...